HOW TO WRITE AN APP DEVELOPMENT BRIEF TEMPLATE IN 2021

 - Is your provider willing to consider a potentially impossible concept, and find a way to make it a reality?

 - Does different stakeholders input add value to the conversation with your potential App designer/developer?
 If a set of meetings are required to define your app design needs; ensure you have a structured agenda and expected outcomes so the plan is agreed /approved.
-The below goal-outcome matrix will help you have an effective meeting with your potential app designer.

 WHAT TO CONSIDER BEFORE YOU BRIEF AN APP DEVELOPER